ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 The specifications of the Ember society are the “laws” that make it work.
 However, they are not laws in the traditional sense, inasmuch as any person is free to leave Ember at any time.
 However, if a person violates the rules of Ember while they are not a member of it, then if they chose to become a member of it again, they may be penalized for such violations.

 Specifications of goods and services

-Authority Contexts

-These do not indicate that information is guaranteed correct within the given authority context, but only that that is the intended authority of the material.

-*   Objective consensus: Like Wikipedia.
-Neutral point of view.
-Doesn't necessarily represent all points of view equally because of lack of consensus about them.
-*   Objective egalitarian: Neutral point of view, and tries to accept all viewpoints as equally legitimate.
-*   Subjective consensus: No neutral point of view, but established by general consensus.
-*   Objective single/subset source: Neutral point of view, as established by a single source or a subset of available sources.
-*   Objective individual/organization source: Neutral point of view, as believed by an individual or organization.
-*   Subjective single/subset source: Opinion (no neutral point of view), as established by a single source or a subset of available sources.
-*   Subjective individual/organization source: Opinion (no neutral point of view), as believed by an individual or organization.

-And the in-universe counterparts of the above:

-*   In-universe consensus
-*   In-universe egalitarian
-*   In-universe subjective consensus
-*   In-universe objective single/subset source
-*   In-universe objective individual/organization source
-*   In-universe subjective single/subset source
-*   In-universe subjective individual/organization source

 Modular Dc Sequence Builders